 Dr Virginia <br> Lam

 Teaching and research in Developmental Social Psychology.
-Deputy Leader of BSc Child Psychology.
-School Leader of Equality and Diversity.
-Admissions Tutor for MSc Psychology.
+Acting Programme Leader: BSc Psychology and Child Psychology.

 Virginia joined UEL Psychology after teaching and research in other London universities.
 She had completed her undergraduate studies at Cardiff University, followed by a Masters in Psychological Research at Exeter and a PhD in Developmental Psychology at Goldsmiths.
-Since then her research has encompassed areas across both social cognition and developmental psychology and from preschool to adolescence and young adulthood.
+Since then her research has encompassed areas across both social cognition and developmental psychology and from preschool through childhood to adolescence/adulthood.

 Virginia is a BPS Chartered Psychologist (Developmental Psychology) and a Fellow of the Higher Education Academy.
-She was an Associate Lecturer with the Open University for over 10 years teaching Distance Learning courses on Childhood Studies, Child Development and Exploring Psychology.
+She was an Associate Lecturer with the Open University for over 10 years teaching Distance Learning courses Childhood Studies, Child Development and Exploring Psychology.

 Students and prospective students are welcome to consult with Virginia about research projects, postgraduate research opportunities or voluntary teaching assistantships with her project-partner in these areas.
 [Please scroll down on this page to see her recent or on-going lines of research]

 1. Bilingual/ bicultural development.
 Virginia collaborates with the local organization Newham Partnership for Complementary Education (NPCE; local member of NRCSE), which brokers projects or placements between students and complementary schools.
 Recently, the team won a research grant (UBEL-DTP) to fund a three-year (2018-21) project investigating potential benefits of bilingual/ bicultural development across the complementary language and mainstream education sector.
-A previously completed study had coverage by the media (1, 2) and UEL news.
-Virginia is interested in pursuing more projects involving community languages in East London boroughs.
+The previously completed 'scoping' study had received coverage by the media (1, 2) and UEL news and its paper published in the journal Language and Education [see Publications].